gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     [...]
 ```

-The Blueprint configured export values, therefore, the Helm deployer also creates a secret that contains the exported values.
+The Blueprint declared export parameters, and therefore, the Helm deployer creates a secret which contains the exported values.

 ```shell
 # A kubectl plugin is used to automatically decode the base64 encoded secret